 · Are you a resident of the City of Minneapolis?
 Are you looking for help finding a good job, quickly?

 · Our Minneapolis Community Works program will provide you with a full range of employment services, personalized to your needs.
-Staff will work with you one-to-one regarding job applications, resumes, identifying jobs, interviewing, and much more.
-Program services scheduled to start fall of 2025.
+Staff will work with you one-to-one regarding job applications, resumes, identifying good union jobs, interviewing, and much more.
+Program services are now available.

 · If you currently receive SNAP food support benefits (or might like to), Minnesota Training Partnership can help you meet your personal, financial, and career goals with a full range of free resources and supports.